Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): Introduction

 \emph{Type-preserving translations} are effective rigorous tools in the study of core programming calculi.
-They can be seen as an abstract counterpart to the type-preserving compilers that enable key optimizations in the implementation of programming languages.
-The goal of this paper is to develop a new typed translation that connects sequential and concurrent calculi; it is governed by expressive type systems that control \emph{resource consumption}.
+They can be seen as an abstract counterpart to the type-preserving compilers that enable key optimisations in the implementation of programming languages.
+The goal of this paper is to develop a new typed translation that connects sequential and concurrent calculi, and is governed by type systems that control \emph{resource consumption}.

+A central idea in the {resource} $\lambda$-calculus is to consider that in an application $M\, N$ the argument $N$ is a \emph{resource} of possibly limited availability.
+This generalisation of the $\lambda$-calculus triggers many fascinating questions, such as typability, solvability, expressiveness power, etc., which have been studied in different settings (see, e.g.,~\cite{DBLP:conf/concur/Boudol93,DBLP:conf/birthday/BoudolL00,PaganiR10,DBLP:journals/corr/abs-1211-4097}).
+In established resource $\lambda$-calculi, such as those by Boudol~\cite{DBLP:conf/concur/Boudol93} and by Pagani and Ronchi della Rocca~\cite{PaganiR10}, a more general form of application is considered: a term can be applied to a bag of resources $B=\bag{N_1}\cdot \ldots \cdot \bag{N_k}$, where $N_1, \ldots, N_k$ denote terms; then, an application $M\ B$ must take into account that each $N_i$ may be reusable or not.
+Thus, non-determinism is natural in resource $\lambda$-calculi, because a term has now multiple ways of consuming resources from the bag.
+This bears a strong resemblance with process calculi such as the $\pi$-calculus~\cite{DBLP:journals/iandc/MilnerPW92a}, in which concurrent interactions are intrinsically non-deterministic.